-71. As soon as I woke up.
+- 71. As soon as I woke up.
 I put my trousers and my shoes on and left.
-It was early \ensuremath{I} morning.
-It was after the shift change, which happens at seven o'clock, .
-When I arrived, Lorna McSeveney, the senior staff nurse was on duty, she was the senior staff nurse at the time.
-72. Sophia seemed okay, 73.
+It was early morning.
+It was after the shift change, which happens at seven o'clock, When I arrived, Lorna McSeveney, the senior staff nurse was on duty, she was the senior staff nurse at the time. - 72.
+Sophia seemed okay, - 73.
 It was the tenth day.
 Through the course of the day the baby became markedly unwell.
 I noticed that Sophia was markedly pale and that the machinery was starting to accumulate again.
 Sophia progressed from pale to ghost white to almost translucent.
-I kept saying to the nurses: can you get a consultant; can someone check her over; can you get someone; can you get someone I had this horrible feeling in my stomach.
-The staff had started to up her oxygen suggesting that she was struggling a wee bit.
-I was alarmed by the step back.

-74. Sophia was a full term baby.
+I kept saying to the nurses: can you get a consultant; can someone check her over; can you get someone; can you get someone.
+I had this horrible feeling in my stomach.
+The staff had started to up her oxygen suggesting that she was struggling a wee bit. - 74.
+Sophia was a full term baby.
 She wasn't premature, and she wasn't suffering from any other complications really other than this breathing thing.
 She should not have had a step back.
 For it to be passed off as normal, she was the biggest baby in this ward and she'd never had a step back.
 Through the course of that day I watched the oxygen they were giving her go back up, and everything she'd worked hard for seemed to be coming back down.

-75. Sophia's bed backed onto the back exterior of the consultant's desk.

-- 76. Around 4:30pm came in.
+- 75. Sophia's bed backed onto the back exterior of the consultant's desk. - 76.
+Around 4:30pm Construction, one of the consultant paediatricians Construction came in.
 He took one look at her and said I'm going to have to scope her, you can stay or you can step out.
 For those procedures I would try and step out because I can't watch that. - 77.
 Matthew and I were taken to one of the interview rooms.
 That was the beginning of the end.
 We waited there for quite some time.
 We were told to wait until someone came to see us.
 Nobody came.
 A few times we stuck our heads out the door; looking around, waiting.
 We were trying to let them see us, looking for an answer and nobody came.
 It was hours.
 Eventually we went to the desk.
-The staff said we could go in to the room to see Sophia and that is what we did. - told us that they had scoped Sophia and that there was quite a lot of blood.
-He said, they were scanning her lungs because he thought she was having a lung haemorrhage.
-I asked what that meant.
-He showed me a chart, like an x-ray picture and told me that one of Sophia's lungs had deflated.
-I said, "okay, so how do we re-inflate it?".
-He said, you can't.
-I looked at him and said, "well, what do you mean you can't re-inflate it?
-If something deflates you can re-inflate it".
-He said, "no, I can't."
-That's the point where I thought is he telling me she's going to die? - 79.
+The staff said we could go in to the room to see Sophia and that is what we did. - 78.
+The second second - 79.
 He just said he didn't have the answers that he didn't know why it was happening.
 It had gone from we're taking her home soon to suddenly being back in the same position that we were on day one.
 Sophia had been put back into a medical coma and all the machinery started to build up again, like bricks against the wall.
 It was all building and building up again as the hours were passing.